stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab3.md

 may improve performance but will increase BRAM utilization.
 When INLINE directive is applied to a function, the lower level hierarchy is automatically dissolved.
 When DATAFLOW directive is applied, the default memory buffers (of ping-pong type) are automatically inserted between the top-level functions and loops.
-The RESHAPE directive will allow multiple accesses to BRAM, however, care should be taken if a single element requires modification as it will result in read-modify-write operation for the entire word.
 The Analysis perspective and console logs can provide insight on what is going on.

 #### Answers